Jaylen Martin: Westchester Knicks (2023–2024)

 After going undrafted in the 2023 NBA draft, Martin signed a two-way contract with the New York Knicks on July 3, 2023, but was waived on October 18.
 On November 9, he was named to the opening night roster for the Westchester Knicks and on November 27, he signed another two-way contract with New York.
 However, he was waived on December 23 without playing for New York and returned to Westchester three days later.

 Brooklyn / Long Island Nets (2024–2025)

 On February 21, 2024, Martin signed a two-way contract with the Brooklyn Nets, but was waived on January 1, 2025.

-Delaware Blue Coats (2025–present)
+Delaware Blue Coats (2025)

 On January 11, 2025, Martin joined the Delaware Blue Coats after his rights were traded from the Westchester Knicks in exchange for the returning player rights of David Duke Jr. and a 2025 future first-round pick.

 Washington Wizards / Capital City Go-Go (2025)

 On February 8, 2025, Martin signed a two-way contract with the Washington Wizards.